 They’ve got three built-in best friends already

-The Duchess of Cambridge has expressed her joy about the arrival of Harry and Meghan’s first child, telling the crowd at a recent event: ‘Yeah, absolutely, [I’m excited for Meghan and her new baby].’
+The Duchess of Cambridge has expressed her joy about the arrival of Harry and Meghan’s first child, telling the crowd at an event when the news was first announced: ‘Yeah, absolutely, [I’m excited for Meghan and her new baby].’

 ‘It’s such a special time to have all the kiddies and a cousin for George and Charlotte, as well as Louis, so it’ll be really special,’ she added – so it sounds like the new royal baby will have plenty of playdates scheduled for them as soon as they arrive!